DavidGilson24/CubeSat-Subsystem/README.md

   - **Earth Context:**
     - Very close to standard sea-level pressure (1013 hPa), indicating near-sea-level elevation with stable weather conditions.
   - **High Altitude / Near-Space:**
     - Pressure drops significantly with altitude.
 Near the edge of space (30+ km), atmospheric pressure is only a fraction of sea-level values.
-If you’re still reading ~1000 hPa, the sensor is likely not exposed to the outside or not actually at altitude yet.
   - **Orbit:**
     - True orbital flight is a near-vacuum environment (~0 hPa).
 A BME280 reading around 1000 hPa in orbit would imply it’s measuring the internal pressure of a sealed satellite module rather than the external vacuum.